CypRiv/genal/README.md

 ```
 genal.set_plink(path="/path/to/plink/executable/file")
 ```
+### Documentation <a name="paragraph2.2"></a>

+For detailed information on how to use the functionalities of Genal, please refer to the documentation: https://genal.rtfd.io

+The documentation covers:
+- Installation
+- This tutorial
+- The list of the main functions with complete description of their arguments
+- An exhaustive API reference

 ## Tutorial <a name="paragraph3"></a>
 For this tutorial, we will obtain genetic instruments for systolic blood pressure (SBP), compute a Polygenic Risk Score (PRS), and run a Mendelian Randomization analysis to investigate the genetically-determined effect of SBP on the risk of stroke.
 We will utilize summary statistics from Genome-Wide Association Studies (GWAS) and individual-level data from the UK Biobank.
 The steps include: